 Currency Debasement Today

 Because Roman elites could not print an unlimited number of gold and silver coins, they had to employ some sneaky tactics when overspending.
 In modern economies, central banks have a much easier time debasing their currency.

 Modern governments perpetually spend more than they earn, just like the emperors of old.
 They get away with it because, just like in the Roman Empire, inflation is not directly connected to currency debasement.
 If the emporer debased the currency by 50%, it might have taken a decade for the price structure to adjust.
 The same is true today.
 By the time the economy bears the full cost, the instigating politicians are long gone.

 This leaves the problem at the feet of new politicians, who must debase the currency further to pay the debts of their predecessors.
 Since the Federal Reserve’s creation in 1913, the U.S. dollar has lost more than 98% of its purchasing power.
-Hyperinflationary episodes, such as those in the early Soviet Union, Germany after WWI, and Zimbabwe in 2007, usually stem from a combination of excessive money printing and other geopolitical factors such as war, corruption, or energy crises.
+Hyperinflationary episodes, such as those in the early Soviet Union, Germany after WWI, and Zimbabwe in 2007, usually stem from a combination of excessive money printing and other political factors such as war and corruption.

 History remembers favorably those Roman Emperors who instituted a hard money system, such as Augustus, Julius Caesar, and Constantine.
 On the other side of history are those who destroyed the currency, such as Nero and Caracalla.
 Ever wonder why you grew up with great respect for Augustus and Julius Caesar and contempt for Nero and Caracalla?
 Now you know.
-(Although it is true that Nero and Caracalla were terrible in other ways.)
+(Although Nero and Caracalla had their fair share of other controversies as well.)

 By eliminating any trace of scarcity, Rome converted the world’s most trusted and stable currency into millions of worthless lumps of tarnished metal.
 Money is the builder and destroyer of human civilization, which is why the discipline of economics is so vitally important.